Him (2025 film): Plot

 Elsie invites Cam to a secret party to meet the owners of the Saviors.
 When Cam arrives, Marco, the team doctor, whispers to him to "run" before leaving.
 The owners offer Cam a strange red liquid, which he drinks, unaware that it is Isaiah's blood.
 A disoriented Cam finds Marco's severed head in a plastic-lined room.
 Elsie comforts him as he loses consciousness.
 Cam later wakes up in an ice bath at Isaiah's compound, connected to an IV of Isaiah's blood.
 He rips out the IV, injects a serum given by Marco, and grabs a jagged trophy, aiming to kill Isaiah and escape.
 Cam finds Isaiah watching a video of cheering fans.
 Isaiah reveals he is part of a line of manufactured "Greatest of All Time" (G.O.A.T.) players who gain enhanced abilities from ritual blood transferred down a lineage.
 Isaiah tells Cam they must fight to the death with one G.O.A.T. transfusion victor.
 After a struggle, Cam bludgeons Isaiah to death with a helmet.

 Cam leaves the room and steps onto a football field, where he finds Elsie, the Saviors' owners, and Tom, all wearing animal masks.
 They present him with a contract to sign, revealing that Cam's father arranged for him to be the next G.O.A.T.
-They explain that the earlier masked attack was orchestrated to lead Cam to the Saviors.
-Cam refuses to sign the contract and, in a violent outburst, kills Elsie, all the owners, and the masked attacker—who is revealed to be Isaiah and Cam's trainer, Malek—using a hammer and sword.
-However, he spares Tom, who is subsequently dragged into a pentagram and destroyed by an unseen force.
+They explain that the earlier masked attack was orchestrated to lead Cam to the Saviors as no one else would want to draft him.
+Cam refuses to sign the contract.
+After an owner threatens to kill his family for refusing to sign, Cam snaps and kills the masked attacker — who is revealed to be Isaiah and Cam's trainer, Malek — using a warhammer.
+An enraged Elsie attempts to attack Cam, but she dies accidentally stabbing herself in the neck, while he kills all the owners with a sword.
+However, he spares Tom, who is dragged into a pentagram and destroyed by an unseen force.
 Outside the compound, a bloodied Cam walks past masked cheerleaders and into the desert.

 Alternate endings

+There are two alternate endings to the film:

+Alternate ending #1

-In an alternate ending, Isaiah is revealed to have survived his beating.
+The first alternate ending revealed that Isaiah survived his beating.
 He watches on TV as Cam is shown to have won the Super Bowl for the Saviors, revealing that Cam signed the contract.

+Alternate ending #2

-Another ending reveals that Cam joined another football team and managed to win the championship with them, seemingly without the help of any rituals or other outside demonic forces.
-The film ends with Cam staring at a spinning football, hinting that despite not selling his soul, the unknown entities will still follow Cam for the rest of his career and possibly for the rest of his life.
+The second alternate ending reveals that Cam joined another football team and managed to win the championship with them, seemingly without the help of any rituals or other outside demonic forces.
+The film ends with Cam staring at a spinning football, hinting that despite not selling his soul, the unknown entities are still following him.